 The triple all more frames render ahead.
 But it means the GPU can not start rendering new frames yet.
 In simple words, triple buffering is something you would like to have in real-time shooter games like Overwatch.

 Yes, triple buffering may increase FPS (Frame rate) a little but only to the extent, your card is capable of.
 The frame rate gets doubled as compared to the double buffering.

 But it decreases the input lag in comparison to the one in double buffering.
-Instead of two frames in a buffer, it adds the third one the queue resulting in the increased rate of FPS.
+Instead of two frames in a buffer, it adds the third one to the queue resulting in the increased rate of FPS.

-How to reduce Overwatch input lag?
+How to Reduce Overwatch input lag?

 Input lag is one of the most common issues that prevailed in the field of FPS multiplayer games.
 This issue is quite persistent and annoying.
 Here are some feasible solutions that you might consider to reduce Overwatch input lag.

 Sometimes the slow internet connection generates several types of lags while playing a game.
 If Internet connectivity is not acting as a roadblock then you need to check out the system requirements as explained below.